joesnellpdx/Joe_Snell_PDX/README.md

 Joe_Snell_PDX
 =============

-This is my personal wordpress theme.
+This is my personal Portfolio Wordpress theme.
 It is continually in flux.